chaostoolkit/walkthrough/lab1/README.md

 Tada!

-We have run this experiment succesfully.
+We have run this experiment successfully.
 Easy, right!

 What exactly happened though?
 Well, the hypothesis block was applied once and it passed because the probes validated.
 This allowed the experiment to move